paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-103-comprehensive-environmental-response-compensation-and-liability.md

 **(h) Other rights** This chapter does not affect or otherwise impair the rights of any person under Federal, State, or common law, except with respect to the timing of review as provided in [section 9613(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9613/h&num=0&edition=prelim) or as otherwise provided in [section 9658 of this title](./chapter-103-comprehensive-environmental-response-compensation-and-liability.md#section-9658) (relating to actions under State law).

-**(i) Definitions** The terms used in this section shall have the same meanings as when used in subchapter I of this chapter.
+**(i) Definitions** The terms used in this section shall have the same meanings as when used in subchapter I.

 ### Statutory Notes